Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/youtube/IncrementOrCreateYouTubeUsersVarById.md

 ---
+description: |
-description: Increments the value of a specific user global variable for a specified YouTube user, by ID.
-If the variable doesn't exist, it creates a new one
+  Increments the values of YouTube user variables for a list of user IDs.
+  If a variable does not exist for a user, a new one is created.
 version: 0.2.4
 ---